 Here’s a dichotomy: You want to listen to your customers and your audience, to give them what they want, to create an awesome business.
 But yet, needing their approval has you frozen or afraid or feeling kinda needy.
 How do you balance this?

-In the last week of 2017, I did a live video (you can watch it at the show notes for podcast189) about the lessons I learned in 2017.
+In the last week of 2017, I did a live video about the lessons I learned in 2017.
 It was very honest, very vulnerable and one of the lessons I shared REALLY resonated with a lot of viewers, so I wanted to explore it deeper with you.
 The lesson I learned in 2017: I am not here for your approval.

 Whoa!
 How do you feel when I say that?
 Do you feel defensive?
 Upset?
 I’ve found that some people just nod along, “Yeah, duh Tara.”
 And others go: “WAIT A MINUTE!
 BUT I’M A CUSTOMER (or listener).”